bighi/jquery_tips_book/text/04_Expert/21 create jquery plugins.markdown

 How does it work?
 The `$()` function passes the matched element to our `removeAndAlert()` function as the `this` variable.
 If you look at our plugin code, you'll see we use $(this) to refer to the matched element.

 It works, but it's not very well done.
-We have a few problems with this code.
+We have a few problems with this code and we can make it way better by following the best practices of jQuery plugins.
 First, we're calling $ but we can never make sure that the $ symbol refers to the jQuery variable.
 There are other javascript frameworks claiming the $ variable.

 The second problem is that jQuery functions operate over the selector, but the selector my have matched more than one element.